PROGRAM OVERVIEW

 Call Schedule

-• Jefferson Hospital - every other week, either Friday night and Sunday day call or 24 hour Saturday call
+• Thomas Jefferson University Hospital - every other week, either Friday night and Sunday day call or 24 hour Saturday call

 • Residents average about two weekends off a month